Shaneciora/Hogger.IO/README.md

 <p align="center">
   <strong>Your World of Warcraft companion on the desktop</strong><br />
   Addons, alts, keys, and raid snapshot in one place.
-Less tab hunting, more playing.
 </p>

 <p align="center">